top of page

 • Drop or pour your alcohol ink onto the surface.

-• Add blending solution to create soft edges and movement.
+• Add a blending solution to create soft edges and movement.

 3. Manipulate the Ink